 Crime and Tattoo.
 The evidence left of those convicted of crimes in the nineteenth century, in trial transcripts, punishment records, newspaper reports and their tattoos.
 Designed by Tiziana Alocci, based on research by Robert Shoemaker, Sharon Howard and Jamie McLaughlin (University of Sheffield), and Zoe Alker (University of Liverpool).

 Disease, Science and Suspicion.
 The fights against cholera and smallpox.
 Designed by Ciaran Hughes, research by Luke McKernan (British Library) and Yann Ryan (Queen Mary, University of London), developed out of work by Ian Gregory and Catherine Porter.

 Living with Machines.
 Reactions to industrialisation in nineteenth-century Britain, analysed through newspaper coverage.
 Designed by Ciaran Hughes, research by Daniel Wilson (Alan Turing Institute), code and analysis by Mariona Coll Ardanuy (Alan Turing Institute) and Yann Ryan (Queen Mary, University of London).

 The Price of Tea.
-The rise in popularity of tea among the British over the nineteenth-century, shown again the impact on Indian plantation workers.
+The rise in popularity of tea among the British over the nineteenth-century, shown against the impact on Indian plantation workers.
 Design by Ciaran Hughes, research by Luke McKernan (British Library).

 The Rise of the British Newspaper.
 The British newspaper 1800-1900 as a multi-layered timeline of general historical events, news industry developments and readership figures.
 Design by Erik Nylund, research by Luke McKernan (British Library) and Yann Ryan (Queen Mary, University of London).

 Time, Fire, House.
-The Crimean War seem through the words used to record in newspapers of the time.
+The Crimean War seem through the words used to document it in newspapers of the time.
 Design by Tiziana Alocci, research by Luke McKernan (British Library) and Yann Ryan (Queen Mary, University of London).